Monaciello/nix-config/README.md

 Completed features will be added here as each stage is complete.

+## A Quick Note on Tags and Branches

+As with many personal projects, the code here tends to evolve away from what it was when the video/article content was published.

+- Videos - To find code relevant to when a specific video/article was published, look through tags with the word 'video' as they are commits from roughly the same time.

+- Darwin - To find relevant to handling hosts using both NixOS and Darwin, refer to the `darwin` branch.
+Starting in 2026, we are migrating away from Darwin support for the foreseeable future but will retain it 'as is' in the `darwin` branch for reference.

 ## Requirements

 - When using NixOS, v23.11 or later is required to properly receive passphrase prompts when building in the private nix-secrets repo